-Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360, And PS4, Could Decide Popularity?
+Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360 And PS4 Could Decide Popularity?

 — Gaming Humor & News (@VGFGamers) April 6, 2017

 It appears that with the Xbox Scorpio, Microsoft is attempting to create a new generation of gaming consoles.
-These souped up consoles will effortlessly run immersive games at native 4K UHD at 60 frames per second frame rate, a feat that other gaming consoles have been struggling with so far.
+These souped-up consoles will effortlessly run immersive games at native 4K UHD at 60 frames per second frame rate, a feat that other gaming consoles have been struggling with so far.
 Moreover, compared to Project Scorpio, the PS4 Pro appears more like a mundane iteration.
 Interestingly, Microsoft has promised that Xbox Scorpio will play Xbox 360 and Xbox One games,

 “All existing Xbox games (including Xbox One Backward Compatible titles) will run smoother, look better and load faster without requiring an update or any work from developers.
 All games running on Project Scorpio will achieve more consistent frame rates, faster load times, improved anisotropic filtering, and will run at their peak resolution if the title implemented dynamic scaling.
 In addition, developers will also have the option to update existing titles to further take full advantage of Project Scorpio’s advanced capabilities including full 4K assets and 4K resolution.”